-Infrastructure forms the foundation of a healthy community.
+Infrastructure is the backbone of a healthy community.

-Investing in infrastructure that fosters health and wellbeing is key to making communities healthier, more equitable places to live.
+Investing in infrastructure that supports health and wellbeing is key to making communities healthier, more equitable places to live.

 Every community should be a place where people can live their healthiest lives.
-Regardless of race or income, everyone should have access to safe drinking water, green parks, and a reliable transit system.
+Regardless of race or income, everyone should have access to safe drinking water, parks and green gathering places, and safe roads, sidewalks, and transportation options.

-But this is not everyone’s reality today.
-For decades, a lack of investment and inadequate and failing infrastructure—often in communities of color and where people have lower incomes—have created barriers to good health.
+But today, this is not everyone’s reality.
+For decades, a lack of funding and poor-quality or failing infrastructure—often in communities that are home to more people of color and people with lower incomes—have created barriers to good health.

 Water